Gratitude Journal Prompts For Adults

 - Think of 5 people that irritate you or you have trouble getting along with.
 What irritates you most about them?
 Now list 3 positive notes or qualities about each person.

 - What were your 3 best days?
 Write a small paragraph about each day.

 - What were your worst three days?
 Write a small paragraph about each day and think how much better off you are now.

 - Write the top 10 things in your life that cause you stress.
 For each stress factor, write what you can do to change it.

 - Think about the worst period you went through your life and list 10 ways life is better now than it was then.

 - What are irritations in your life that could use a change in perspective?
 Can you take less seriously, find humor in?
-How can that change have a positive effect in your life?
+How can that change have a positive effect on your life?

 - List something good that has recently caught your attention to make you realize how fortunate you are.

-- Think about qualities in people you admire.
+- Think about the qualities of the people you admire.
 List these qualities and how you can incorporate them in your life.

 - List 3 people and/or things you feel that you take for granted.
 How can you express more appreciation for these things or people?